Landstad, Wisconsin

 Landstad is an unincorporated community located in the town of Lessor, Shawano County, Wisconsin, United States.
 Landstad is located on Wisconsin Highway 47 5.5 mi south of Bonduel.
-The Landstad post office was established by its first postmaster, Sven G. Morgan, in June 1882.
+The Landstad post office was established by its first postmaster, Sven G. Morgan, in June 1882 and discontinued in 1902.
 The community was likely named for Magnus Brostrup Landstad, a popular poet and hymnal writer at the time.